marcaube/ObHighchartsBundle/README.md

 ## Todo
 * Look how other chart-rendering bundles do and evaluate the best way to do things
 * Ease the conversion of a Collection of entities to an associative array Highcharts can use.
 Provide functions to do it.
-* Try not to ship with with HighRoller or Highcharts.
-This is impossible if there need to be changes to them though...
+* Try not to ship with with Highcharts.